-• The sub-paragraph "Legal and arbitration proceedings" of the paragraph titled "Legal and arbitration proceedings" on pages 257-269 of the Base Prospectus is deleted in its entirety and replaced as follows:
+1.8.3 The subsection "Legal and arbitration proceedings", on page 63 et seq. of the Registration Document, shall be deleted in its entirety and replaced as follows:

-"6.1 Legal and arbitration proceedings
+"11.4 Legal and arbitration proceedings

-The risks connected with pending legal proceedings have been duly examined by the Parent Company and each of the involved Subsidiaries (the Companies).
+11.4.1 The risks connected with pending legal proceedings have been duly examined by the Parent Company and each of the involved Subsidiaries (the Companies).